hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

         --set server.ha.config='{ listener "tcp" { address = "0.0.0.0:8200" }'
         ```

-      - `disruptionBudget` - Values that configures the disruption budget policy:  https://kubernetes.io/docs/tasks/run-application/configure-pdb/.
+      - `disruptionBudget` - Values that configures the disruption budget policy.
+See the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for more information.

            - `enabled` (`boolean: true`) -
            Enables disruption budget policy to limit the number of pods that are down simultaneously from voluntary disruptions.